The Norse Code

 Mead is the Viking warrior’s drink of choice.
 It’s what brings Norse people together to rejoice in victories and to honor the gods.
 Both symbolic and social, mead is a staple in Viking culture, even being referenced in Norse mythology.

-What is it exactly though?
-Mead is a honey wine made by fermenting honey and water.
-It’s one of the alcoholic drinks with an older history than beer or wine.
 We’re going to explore how it was made during the Viking Age — though limited historical records require us to consider brewing methods used by other cultures and farther back in history while making educated assumptions about how the Norse brewed their mead.

 By the end of it, you’ll know how mead is made, how it was so significant in Viking society, and how to homebrew your own mead.